-In honor of the 20th anniversary of the Indiana Jones Adventure in Disneyland, I have a story from composer Richard Bellis.
-He arranged the music for many of the greatest attractions throughout Disneyland including Indiana Jones Adventure, Star Tours, and Tower of Terror.
+Here's a great story about the Indiana Jones Adventure from composer Richard Bellis.
+He arranged the music for many of Disney's greatest attractions including Indiana Jones Adventure, Star Tours, and Tower of Terror.

 The below text is an excerpt from his book, The Emerging Film Composer: An Introduction to the People, Problems, and Psychology of the Film Music Business.